Charges to come soon in mentally ill Chicago man's beating broadcast on Facebook: police

 Chicago police don’t believe a man beaten in an assault broadcast live on Facebook was targeted because he was white despite profanities made by the accused assailants about white people and President-elect Donald Trump, a police spokesman said Thursday.

-Charges are expected soon against four black suspects, Chicago police spokesman Anthony Guglielmi told The Associated Press.
+Charges are expected later in the day against four black suspects, Chicago police spokesman Anthony Guglielmi told The Associated Press.

 He acknowledged that the suspects made “terrible racist statements” during the assault, but that investigators believe the victim was targeted because he has “special needs,” not because of his race.
+But he said authorities are still looking at whether the attack falls under hate crimes statutes.

 Guglielmi said it’s possible the suspects were trying to extort something from the victim’s family.
 Investigators said the victim was with his attackers, including one who was a classmate, for up to 48 hours, and the attack left him traumatized.

-The video shows the victim with his mouth taped shut slumped in a corner as at least two assailants cut off his sweatshirt with a knife, as others taunt him off camera.
-The video shows a bloody wound on the top of the man’s head, and one person pushing the man’s head with his or her foot.
+Excerpts of the video posted by Chicago media outlets show the victim with his mouth taped shut slumped in a corner as at least two assailants cut off his sweatshirt with a knife, as others taunt him off camera.
+The video shows a wound on the top of the man’s head, and one person pushing the man’s head with his or her foot.
 A red band also appears to be around the victim’s hands.

 Off-camera, people can be heard using profanities about “white people” and Trump.
 At least one woman is shown in the video.